turbot/tailpipe-plugin-aws/docs/tables/aws_cost_and_usage_report/index.md

 - When determining each log's index, the table uses the following order of precedence:
   - `line_item_usage_account_id` (CUR 2.0)/`lineItem/UsageAccountId` (Legacy CUR)
   - `line_item_resource_id` (CUR 2.0)/`lineItem/ResourceId` (Legacy CUR)
-    - This column is used if the resource ID is an ARN.
-    - This column is only included in reports if **Include resource IDs** was selected during export creation.
+    - This column is used if the resource ID is an ARN and is only included in reports if **Include resource IDs** was selected during export creation.
   - If none of the columns above are present, the log will use `default` as the index instead of an AWS account ID.

 ## Configure